Skip to main content

 4 mentions Positive Neutral Negative

 The monetization strategy for "Who Needs a Hero?" has been criticized as a blatant cash grab, with the game being a free mobile app repackaged as a paid Steam product.
-Users have noted the presence of suspicious reviews, suggesting a coordinated effort to promote the game and other similar low-effort titles, further indicating a lack of genuine value in the product.
+Users have noted the presence of suspicious reviews and accounts that appear to promote the game and other similar low-effort titles, suggesting a coordinated effort to mislead potential buyers.
+Overall, the monetization approach is viewed negatively, reflecting a lack of genuine value for players.

-• “Who Needs a Hero? is a free mobile app that's been dumped on Steam as a paid product, as if it were a real PC game (it's not).
-It's a cash grab from greedy mobile developers.
+• “Who Needs a Hero? is a free mobile app that's been dumped on Steam as a paid product, as if it was a real PC game (it's not)... it's a cash grab from greedy mobile developers.
 This mobile app does have some degree of gameplay to it, but not a huge amount.”

 • “They're all written in either Russian or broken English, appear at almost exactly the same time, precisely 30 days after the mobile app launched on Steam, all have a direct Steam purchase of the mobile app, and the accounts are used consistently to write fake reviews for asset flips and other cash grabs/scams.”